 For further safety and security advice see the following information from the South Australia Police, the Metropolitan Fire Service and Adelaide Metro.

-When driving your motorised scooter through the City it is important to remember the following:
+When driving your motorised mobility scooter through the city it is important to remember the following:

 - Ensure a mobility scooter is a safe choice for you

 - Check legal requirements